Student Employment Supervisor FAQs

 DO HOURLY STUDENT EMPLOYEES NEED TO BE ENROLLED IN 3 CREDIT HOURS DURING THE SUMMER TO MAINTAIN EMPLOYMENT?

 No. Hourly student employees do not have to be enrolled in summer classes but they need to be enrolled for 3 credit hours minimum in the spring or be registered for at least 3 credit hours in the fall.

 WHAT IS THE ENROLLMENT REQUIREMENT FOR WORK STUDY STUDENTS TO BE ELIGIBLE TO WORK?

-Work study students must be enrolled in 6 credit hours at any time they are working and can work up to 20 hours per week.
+Work study students must be enrolled in 6 credit hours at any time they are working.
 This includes fall, spring and summer.

 IF A NON-WORK STUDY HOURLY STUDENT EMPLOYEE IS GRADUATING IN MAY CAN THAT STUDENT STAY ON THROUGH THE SUMMER?